When Do I Need My Wisdom Teeth Removed?

-At Innovative Implant and Oral Surgery, wisdom teeth removal is one of the most common procedures we perform.
+At Innovative Oral Surgery & Dental Implants, wisdom teeth removal is one of the most common procedures we perform.
 Our skilled oral surgery team works closely with patients to ensure they have a comfortable, positive experience.
 We prioritize patient education in order to support each patient’s informed decision-making process.

-The wisdom teeth are the third molars located at the very back of the mouth.
-They are the last teeth to erupt (break through the gums), which typically occurs during a person’s late teens to early 20s.
+The wisdom teeth are the third molars at the very back of the mouth.
+They are the last teeth to erupt, or break through the gums, which typically occurs during a person’s late teens to early 20s.
 Quite often, there isn’t enough room at the back of the mouth for the wisdom teeth to erupt properly.
 When this happens, the teeth may only partially break through the gums, or they might not break through at all.
 This condition is known as wisdom tooth impaction.
 Some common signs of wisdom tooth impaction include the following:

 - Pain of the jaw and mouth

 - Bad breath

 - An unpleasant taste in the mouth

 - Swelling of the jaw

 If you have impacted wisdom teeth, you will need them removed promptly.
 Otherwise, they will continue to cause pain and other unpleasant symptoms.
 In addition, leaving them in place will elevate the risk of complications, including damage to the adjacent teeth and an increased risk of gum disease.